-There’s two releases sharing the name Wild Turkey Tradition – a 14 year old 101 proof limited edition from 2009, and a no-age-statement 101 proof export from the late 1990’s.
-They are two completely different bourbons.
-This review is of the export WT Tradition from 1997.
+There’s two releases sharing the name Wild Turkey Tradition – a 14-year-old, 101-proof limited edition from 2009, and a non-age-stated 101 proof export from the late 1990’s.
+They’re two completely different bourbons.
+This review is of the export Wild Turkey Tradition from 1997.

-From what I’ve researched, this is possibly the same whiskey as export Wild Turkey Kentucky Legend from about the same time.
+From what I’ve researched, this expression is possibly the same whiskey as export Wild Turkey Kentucky Legend from about the same time.
 The bottles and boxes are similar – both NAS with the same 101 proof.
-Unfortunately, I don’t have an export Kentucky Legend sample to compare to this export Tradition sample, but possibly in the future.
+Unfortunately, I don’t have an export Kentucky Legend sample to compare to this export 1997 Tradition, but possibly in the future.
 On with my review …

-Wild Turkey Tradition (export bottle) – no aged stated, 101 proof KSBW – assumed rumored Wild Turkey mash bill of 75% corn, 13% rye, 12% malted barley – distilled by the Austin, Nichols Distilling Company, Lawrenceburg, KY
+Wild Turkey Tradition (1997 export/duty-free) – non-aged-stated, 101-proof KSBW – assumed rumored Wild Turkey mash bill of 75% corn, 13% rye, 12% malted barley – (not labeled, yet assumed) distilled and/or bottled by the Austin, Nichols Distilling Company, Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …